simon-javier/backup-manuscript-thesis/main.typ

 *ResNet50* and *RegNetY-16GF* exhibit balanced trade-offs between performance and computational requirements. *ResNet50*, with its residual connections, offers a solid baseline (F1-score: _76%_), while *RegNetY-16GF* leverages architectural flexibility to achieve higher metrics, albeit at increased parameter complexity.

 ==== Classification Breakdown
 Individual classification reports are provided for each model, detailing per-class precision, recall, and F1-scores.
-These metrics are especially crucial given the dataset’s class imbalance and the medical significance of detecting less common conditions (_e.g., Koilonychia, Muehrcke’s Lines_).
+These metrics are especially crucial given the dataset’s class imbalance and the medical significance of detecting less common conditions, such as _Koilonychia_ and _Muehrcke’s Lines_.

 #par(first-line-indent: 0em)[For example:]
 - SwinV2B shows strong and consistent class-wise performance, particularly achieving *1.00 recall* for _Melanonychia_ and _Muehrcke’s Lines_, which is critical in a preventive diagnostic context.